Guardsman at Texas border accused of sexual assault

 - Utility emailed Northern California woman about power-line problems 1 day before fire

+Ontiveros was released Tuesday on $20,000 bond.
 A message left at a number listed for Ontiveros was not immediately returned.
+The Associated Press generally does not identify victims in sexual assault cases.

-The Texas National Guard said it would cooperate with authorities.
+The Texas National Guard said it would cooperate with authorities in Alpine, a remote West Texas town in the region of Big Bend National Park.
+The Guard would not confirm whether Ontiveros had been suspended or how long he had served in the Guard.

+Ontiveros is the second guardsman in Texas known to have been arrested since the Guard was sent to the border.